EmbodyTheLogos/DSFRTOD/README.md

-# object_detection_DS
-Real-time Video Object Detection in a Distributed System with Heterogeneous Models
+# Real-time Video Object Detection in a Distributed System with Heterogeneous Models

 To run the system: